Ngoma, Zambia

-Ngoma, Zambia is the only settlement in the south of Kafue National Park.
+Ngoma is the only settlement in the southern part of the Kafue National Park in Zambia.
 It is a short way south of Itezhi-Tezhi Dam.
-Ngoma is the home of the head warden for the south half of the park, and for around 200 game wardens and their families employed by ZAWA (Zambian Wildlife Authority).
+Ngoma is the home of the head warden for the southern half of the park, and for around 200 game wardens and their families employed by the Zambia Wildlife Authority.
 There is a small information centre about the local wildlife, and in the village is Ngoma Basic School.

-Ngoma lodge shut down many years ago, when poaching killed most of the animals in the area.
-The numbers of animals are now at least stable, if not increasing, thanks to the efforts of the underpaid game wardens, and the lodge may one day re-open.

-Ngoma has a limited electricity supply.
-This electricity is hooked up to some homes, but the main use is to power the water pump.
-Ngoma has a borehole so the water does not need boiling or purifying.
-It can be obtained by a manual pump at any time or by taps spaced around the village when the electricity is working.